-Daddy (1989): 'Daddy', directed by Pooja Bhatt's father Mahesh Bhatt, marks her acting debut in Bollywood.
+Daddy (1989): Daddy, directed by Pooja Bhatt's father Mahesh Bhatt, marked her acting debut in Bollywood.
 The story revolves around an alcoholic father (Anupam Kher) trying to reconcile with his daughter (Pooja) who has no recollection of her parents.

 Papa Kahte Hain (1996): A teenager (Mayuri Kango) runs away from home to meet her father in Seychelles.
 However, she develops a father-daughter-like bond with a man (Anupam Kher) who turns out to be her father.

-Mohabbatein (2000): Aishwarya Rai and Amitabh Bachchan played on-screen father-daughter duo in the love saga 'Mohabbatein' 7 years before turning into a real-life father-in-law and daughter-in-law jodi in 2007.
+Mohabbatein (2000): Aishwarya Rai Bachchan and Amitabh Bachchan played on-screen father-daughter duo in the love saga Mohabbatein seven years before turning into a real-life father-in-law and daughter-in-law jodi in 2007.

 Daawat-e-Ishq (2014): Anupam Kher plays a doting dad yet again, but this time, he is also his daughter Gulrez's partner in crime.
 After failing to find the right match for his daughter, played by Parineeti Chopra, he joins hands with her in conning a groom into fake marriage and swindling money.